“Yoga teaches us to cure what need not be endured and endure what cannot be cured.” —BKS Iyengar

 Yoga for all abilities

 Yoga is open to participants of all ages.
 And, as our YMCAs offer an incredibly diverse range of yoga offerings, there is truly a class for everyone.
 “In my classes, we have people of all different shapes and sizes.
 You can be out of shape; you can be recovering from an injury.
-If you’re a senior and you don’t think you’ll be able to hold a pose, try Chair Yoga.
+If you’re a senior and you don’t think you’ll be able to hold a pose, try using a chair.
 You’ll still be doing yoga, but you’ll be doing it in a safer way.”

 Depending on how much you exert yourself and the style of yoga you’re practicing, you can burn anywhere between 200 and 600 calories in a class.